Move to CaymanFree Relocation Checklist

 Short answer

-Cayman and Turks and Caicos both attract high-income relocators looking for tax-neutral island life.
-Turks and Caicos is more resort/beach-real-estate driven.
-Cayman is more complete as a full-time professional and family relocation base.
+Cayman and Turks and Caicos both attract high-income relocators who want island life, but they are built around different daily realities.
+Turks and Caicos is more beach, villa, and resort-real-estate driven.
+Cayman is more complete as a full-time professional and family relocation base, with deeper services and a more structured everyday operating system.

 Last updated May 2026Canonical: /guides/cayman-vs-turks-and-caicos